Sic parvis magna

 Such certificates are “time-bombed” and expire after three years or so, which is a nice business model to get the customers to pay for the exact same certification again and again and again.

-When I was still in commercial satellite communication, I worked on a daily basis with:
+When I was still in commercial satellite communications, I worked on a daily basis with:

 -